Criminal Defense

 In Texas, criminal penalties vary depending on the severity of the offense, the defendant's criminal history, and other factors.
 Common types of criminal penalties associated with a conviction in Texas include:

-• Jail or Prison Time: For more serious offenses, defendants may be sentenced to serve time in jail or prison.
+• Jail or Prison Time: Defendants may be sentenced to serve time in jail or prison for more serious offenses.
 Jail sentences typically apply to misdemeanors, while prison sentences are imposed for felonies.
-The length of the sentence can vary widely depending on the offense, with some offenses carrying mandatory minimum sentences.
+The length of the sentence can vary widely depending on the offense.

 • Fines: Defendants may be required to pay fines as part of their punishment.
 The amount of the fine can vary widely depending on the offense and may range from hundreds to thousands of dollars.